ThomasMertes/seed7/src/read_me.txt

   When the interpreter is compiled successfully the executable is placed in the 'src' directory.
-Additionally a symbolic link to the executable is placed in the 'prg' directory (Under windows symbolic links are not supported, so a copy of the executable is placed in the 'prg' directory).
+Additionally a symbolic link to the executable is placed in the 'prg' directory (Under Windows symbolic links are not supported, so a copy of the executable is placed in the 'prg' directory).
 If you do several compilation attempts in succession you need to do